Summary

 Let’s practice by creating a simple Rock Paper Scissors program to demonstrate how failing to check for duplicate mutable accounts can cause undefined behavior within your program.
 This program will initialize “player” accounts and have a separate instruction that requires two player accounts to represent starting a game of rock paper scissors.- An

-accounts, but does not check that the accounts passed into the instruction are different - A
+rock_paper_scissors_shoot_insecureinstruction that requires twoPlayerStateaccounts, but does not check that the accounts passed into the instruction are different - A

-instruction but adds a constraint that ensures the two player accounts are different
+rock_paper_scissors_shoot_secureinstruction that is the same as therock_paper_scissors_shoot_insecureinstruction but adds a constraint that ensures the two player accounts are different

 1. Starter

-To get started, download the starter code on thestarter
+To get started, download the starter code on thestarter branch

 of this repository.